jcoliz/MsSentinel.Notebooks/docs/getting-started.md

 ### Step 3: Three-Phase Development with AI

-Work with an AI assistant through these phases:
+Consider leveraging an AI assistant through these phases:

 #### Phase 1: Design (15-30 minutes)
 Ask your AI: *"Based on my description above and using the Microsoft Sentinel documentation links provided, create a detailed design document for this notebook."*